schwarper/CS2MenuManager/README.md

 }
 ```

+## Post-Select Actions
-4. You can set the behaviour after selecting an option using PostSelectAction.
+You can set the behavior after selecting an option using PostSelectAction.
 The default is to close the menu after selection.
 ```csharp
 menu.AddItem("Option After Reset", (p, o) =>
 {